-- aligning our activities with the identity of Waiheke Island as a sanctuary in Tikapa Moana Hauraki Gulf - bringing a Waiheke flavour to transport projects to maintain the character of the island, and keep the roadways safe - encourage active transport modes to align with our climate change goals, for example communityled initiatives such as the bike hub - ensuring downtown waterfront developments align with the needs of Waiheke.
+- aligning our activities with the identity of Waiheke Island as an island sanctuary in the Tīkapa Moana Hauraki Gulf - bringing a Waiheke flavour to transport projects to maintain the character of the island, and keep the roadways safe - providing transport options that encourage active transport modes to align with our climate change goals - ensuring downtown waterfront developments align with the needs of Waiheke.

-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Planning that enables local placemaking Finalise the Waiheke Area Plan in consultation with our community and begin implementation Engage with our community when the District Plan provisions for the Haurak Gulf Islands are reviewed as part of the Auckland Unitary Plan review Promote changes to the Hauraki Gulf Island District Plan to facilitate required conditions for Dark Sky status, helipad consents and housing aligned to the Housing Strategy Initiate a review of the transport layout within Ostend village and surrounds to create a safer environment - Investigate opportunities to revitalise Oneroa village Implement recommendations within the Onetangi Beach Needs Assessment once adopted - Work with Council Cemetery Services to finalise plans and create a natural burial area and a children's cemetery at the Waiheke Lawn Cemetery.
-Safe, fit-for-purpose and low carbon environmentally friendly Utilise our renewals programme to ensure our assets are sustainable and resilient to the impacts of climate change and contribute to the liveability of our community transport infrastructure Support the introduction of low emission passenger ferries and landward infrastructure for a sustainable future and to minimise impact on the Haurak Gulf Mātiatia is redeveloped in Complete the Mātiatia Strategic Plan after full public consultation consultation with mana whenua, and subsequently with the community and all other stakeholders Support the Auckland Transport Mātiatia business case development for Waka Kotahi funding Proceed with phased work at Mātiatia as Auckland Transport/Waka Kotahi funding is made available Sustainable living and healthy homes Review the Waiheke Housing Strategy and prioritise advocacy for changes to meet identified community needs including affordable, community and social housing Support community-led housing initiatives that align with the reviewed Waiheke Housing Strategy Support community-led healthy homes projects for low-income residents to create warm, dry, energy efficient homes Sustain and celebrate Māori identity, knowledge Ensure sites of significance are appropriately identified, marked, and managed and practice Work with mana whenua to support the designation of appropriate areas for the internment of kōiwi tangata (burial of human remains) ri identity, knowledge Waiheke Housing Strategy Support community-led healthy homes projects for low-income residents to create warm, dry, energy efficient homes Ensure sites of significance are appropriately identified, marked, and managed Work with mana whenua to support the designation of appropriate areas for
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Planning that enables local placemaking Finalise the Waiheke Area Plan in consultation with our community and begin implementation Engage with our community during future reviews and iterations of the Hauraki Gulf Islands District Plan.
+Initiate a review of the transport layout within Ostend village and surrounds to create a safer environment Investigate opportunities to revitalise Oneroa village Implement recommendations within the Onetangi Beach Needs Assessment once adopted Safe, fit-for-purpose and low carbon environmentally friendly Utilise our renewals programme to ensure our assets are sustainable and resilient to the impacts of climate change and contribute to the liveability of a community transport infrastructure Support an introduction of low emission passenger ferries and landward infrastructure for a sustainable future and to minimise impact on the Hauraki Gulf Mātiatia is redeveloped in Complete the Mātiatia Strategic Plan after full public consultation consultation with mana whenua, and subsequently with the community and all other stakeholders Support the Auckland Transport Mātiatia business case development for Waka Kotahi funding Proceed with phased work at Mātiatia as Auckland Transport/Waka Kotahi funding is made available Sustainable living and healthy homes Review the Waiheke Housing Strategy and prioritise advocacy for changes to meet identified community needs including affordable, community and social housing Support community-led healthy homes projects for low-income residents to create warm, dry, energy efficient homes Sustain and celebrate Māori identity, knowledge and practice Ensure sites of significance are appropriately identified, marked, and managed Work with mana whenua to support the designation of appropriate areas for the internment of kōiwi tangata (burial of human remains) Marae are sustainable cultural centres Support Piritahi Marae in its aspirations to further develop as a local community centre Support the development of kaupapa Māori-based learning and wānanga facilities